DimiTech/dimitech.github.io/_posts/2019-03-20-sharing-secrets-securely.md

 ### Generating a GnuPG private/public key pair

-I advise that you use the `gpg --full-gen-key` command for key generation, since it's going to offer you the most choice.
+I advise that you use the `gpg --full-gen-key` command for key generation, since it's going to offer you the most control.
 Running this command will prompt you for a couple of input parameters, first of them being the encryption algorithm.
 I will choose `RSA AND RSA`: